EddaBra/polarization_age-generations_DE/README.md

-# How polarized are the old and the young in Germany?
+## How polarized are the old and the young in Germany?
 *A descriptive analysis of age group-related polarization in public opinion  between 1990 and 2018.*

-## Research Design & Abstract

 **Research Question:** How did the polarization of public opinion within and between generations in Germany change between 1990 and 2018?